31 Building Machine Learning Models

 Resampling

 When an algorithm includes a tuning parameter, train automatically uses a resampling method to estimate MSE and decide among a few default candidate values.
-To find out what parameter or parameters are optimized, you can read the caret manual2 or study the output of:
+To find out what parameter or parameters are optimized, you can read the caret manual (see footnote 1) or study the output of:

 ggplot(train_knn, highlight = TRUE)

-We see that the accuracy is estimated to be around 0.81, which is not much higher than the 0.775 we obtained with logistic regression and QDA.
-However, for the knn method, the default is to try \(k=5,7,9\) and it is possible that we can do better by trying out more values.
+For the knn method, the default is to try \(k=5,7,9\), and it is possible that we can do better by trying out more values.
 We change this using the tuneGrid argument.
 The grid of values must be supplied by a data frame with the parameter names as specified in the modelLookup output.
-Here we present an example where we try out values between 1 and 149.
+Below, we present an example where we try out values between 1 and 149.
 To do this with caret, we need to define a column named k, so we use this: data.frame(k = seq(1, 149, 2)).

 By default, the caret train function uses bootstrap resampling.
 However, bootstrapping can be problematic when estimating mean squared error (MSE) for k-nearest neighbors (kNN), particularly for small values of \(k\).